ktorio/ktor-documentation/topics/dokku.md

 ```
 {style="block"}

-This file tells Dokku how to start the application after it is built by the [stage](#stage) task.
+This file tells Dokku how to start the application after it is built by the [`stage`](#stage) task.
-Replace `<project-name>` with your project name, which you can find by running:
+Replace `<project-name>` with your project name.
+To find your project name, run the following command:
 ```bash
 ./gradlew properties -q | grep "^name:" | sed 's/name: //'
 ```

 ## Deploy an application {id="deploy-app"}

-To deploy the application to Dokku using Git, open the terminal and follow the steps below:
+To deploy the application to Dokku using Git, open a new terminal window and follow the steps below:

 1. Commit changes made in the [previous section](#prepare-app) locally:
    ```bash
    git add .
    git commit -m "Prepare app for deploying"
    ```
-2. SSH into your server and create a Dokku application.
+2. Connect to your server and create a Dokku application.
    Replace `<app-name>` with a name for your application:
    ```bash
    ssh <user>@<your-server> dokku apps:create <app-name>